lifeiscontent/realworld/api/docs/feature-development/model.md

 end
 ```

-This might not make a ton of sense right now, but as the app changes, these tests will protect you and coworkers from changes that happen to the database, whenever you add/remove functionality to the table, this section of tests should be updated as well so you can continue to garentee those expectations.
+This might not make a ton of sense right now, but as the app changes, these tests will protect you and coworkers from changes that happen to the database, whenever you add/remove functionality to the table, this section of tests should be updated as well so you can continue to guarantee those expectations.

 ### Table Schema